AnyLog-co/documentation/07- Southbound Interfaces/A- Direct - Built-in connectors (protocols AnyLog natively accepts from devices)/DNP3.md

 With **`namespace`**, table and column layout follow **UNS policies**. **`namespace`** and **`master_node`** drive how tables are registered in the UNS.
 See [Unified Namespace](../../11-%20UNS%20%28Unified%20Name%20Spaces%29/UNS.md) for background.

+For a full example combining this with a scripted deployment and a reusable mapping policy (rather than an inline `map` array), see [Deploying a DNP3 Connector via Script](Deploying%20a%20DNP3%20Connector%20via%20Script.md).

 ---

 ## DNP3 Out Station Testing